buildkite/docs/pages/integrations/sso.md

 When you [update the session duration](/docs/apis/graphql/cookbooks/organizations#update-the-default-sso-provider-session-duration), it affects both new and old SSO sessions.

-### Which even is considered to be the start of an SSO session?
+### When is an SSO session considered to start?

-The start of an SSO session is individually measured per user from the moment that user signs in via SSO.
+An SSO session starts for a user from the moment they sign in using SSO.